 If simultaneous transmission is not allowed based on operator policy, the UDM shall inform the SMF(s) to deactivate/release the PDU Session(s) established by SUPI1/UE1 (if any) based on the UE context in SMF data of the associated SUPI subscription.

 6. SMF triggers the PDU session release procedure to release the PDU Session ID#1 of UE1, including to release SM Policy Association with PCF for PDU Session ID#1 of UE1, and to deregister this PDU Session from the UDM.
 After the switching, the same IP is only used by the PDU Session ID#2 of UE2.

+7. If the DualSteer Device is allowed to pre-establish the PDU Session for DualSteer traffic switching before switching condition is met, the SMF performs remaining steps to complete the establishment of PDU Session ID#2 but without activating the UP of the PDU Session#2.

+8. DualSteer Device measures the link status based on implementation.
+When the switching condition is met, the UE#2 sends Service Request to the activate the UP of the PDU Session#2.

+9. Based on the Service Request from the UE#2, SMF determines to activate the UP of the PDU Session#2 and deactivate the UP of the PDU Session#1.
+The SMF initiates an N4 Session Modification procedure indicating the need to remove AN Tunnel Info for N3 tunnel of the corresponding PDU Session.
+After the switching, the same IP is only used by the PDU Session ID#2 of UE2.

-If the Session correlation ID is used in the PDU session establishment procedure as specified in clause 6.1.15.2.2, the procedure of 6.1.15.2.3 can be used with following modifications and clarifications:
+If the Session correlation ID is used in the PDU session establishment procedure as specified in clause 2.3.3-1, the procedure of 2.3.4-1 can be used with following modifications and clarifications: